 Form Movement

-Learn how to do Butt Kicks
+Learn how to do Butt

 Drive the heel of the foot toward your butt